HunterL31/DungeonGenerator/README.md

 To change parameters such as room count, dungeon scale, degrees of freedom for the room generation or to activate debug mode simply adjust the #defines at the top of main.cpp and recompile the project.

+# ROOMNUM
+Determines the total number of rooms initially generated
-# DEBUG
+# RADIUS
-Setting it to 0 will turn off debug messages while 1 turns it on
+Determines the size of the circle the rooms are initially placed in
 # DOF
 Refers to the k value used in the chi-squared dstribution which is how the program generates the dimensions of its rooms (more information on chi-squared sitribution can be found here https://en.wikipedia.org/wiki/Chi-squared_distribution)
 # DUNGSCALE
 The multiplier used to make the rooms bigger since the chi-squared distribution only provides a float between 0-10
-# RADIUS determines the size of the circle the rooms are initially placed in
+# DEBUG
+Setting it to 0 will turn off debug messages while 1 turns it on
+# SEED
-# SEED allows you to manually set the seed for the dungeon, setting it to 0 allows the program to choose it randomly.
+Allows you to manually set the seed for the dungeon, setting it to 0 allows the program to choose it randomly.

+# Sources
 Dungeon generation pseudo code has been lifted from the following reddit post but all implementation is my own: https://www.reddit.com/r/gamedev/comments/1dlwc4/procedural_dungeon_generation_algorithm_explained/